 Our admissions counselors are here to help you find the best solution for your situation.
-It’s likely you’ll be one of the 74% students who receive financial help.
+It’s likely you’ll be one of the 95% of the first-year BA students who receive financial help.

 Explore the topics below to find out how easy it is to get the help you need.
 And don’t forget that scholarship opportunities don’t stop upon admission; you can apply throughout your education too.

 In order to help make AUBG education affordable, the University provides institutional financial aid which is based on academic merit and financial need of the student.
 Students are automatically considered for financial assistance based on academic merit when they apply.
 Financial need is determined through an analysis of the Application for AUBG Financial Assistance form and documents submitted in support of this application.
 The University reserves some of its financial aid to help students with demonstrated high levels of financial need, and some of the scholarship donors stipulate that their gifts be used to support students with financial need.
 We identify both these scholarships and the AUBG awards to address financial need as “need-based awards”.
 Students must file an Application for Financial Assistance located at the How To Apply page in order to be eligible for need-based financial aid.
 The University cannot support all students with need and cannot provide awards that offset completely the financial need of every student.
 All applicants should expect to pay some part of the tuition and fees.